-- (B) A list of improvements necessary for the deficient segment or intersection to maintain the minimum level of service otherwise required and the estimated costs of the improvements. - (C) A list of improvements, programs, or actions, and estimates of costs that will (i) measurably improve the level of service of the system, as defined in subdivision (b) of Section 65089, and (ii) contribute to significant improvements in air quality, such as improved public transit service and facilities, improved non-motorized transportation facilities, high occupancy vehicle facilities, and transportation control measures.
+- (C) A list of improvements, programs, or actions, and estimates of costs that will (i) measurably improve the level of service of the system, as defined in subdivision (b) of Section 65089, and (ii) contribute to significant improvements in air quality, such as improved public transit service and facilities, improved non-motorized transportation facilities, high occupancy vehicle facilities, and transportation control measures.
 The air quality management district or the air pollution control district shall establish and periodically revise a list of approved improvements, programs, and actions which meet the scope of this paragraph.
 If an improvement program or action is on the approved list and has not yet been fully implemented, it shall be deemed to contribute to significant improvements in air quality.
-If an improvement program or action is not on the approved list, it will not be implemented unless approved by the local air quality management district or air pollution control district. - (D) An action plan, consistent with the provision of Chapter 5 (commencing with Section 66000) of Division 1 of Title 7,16 that shall be implemented, consisting of improvements identified in paragraph (B), or in improvements, programs, or actions identified in paragraph (C), that are found by the agency to be in the interest of the public's health, safety and welfare.
+If an improvement program or action is not on the approved list, it will not be implemented unless approved by the local air quality management district or air pollution control district. - (D) An action plan, consistent with the provision of Chapter 5 (commencing with Section 66000) of Division 1 of Title 7, that shall be implemented, consisting of improvements identified in paragraph (B), or in improvements, programs, or actions identified in paragraph (C), that are found by the agency to be in the interest of the public's health, safety and welfare.
 The action plan shall include a specific implementation schedule. - (2) A city or county shall forward its adopted deficiency plan to the agency.
 The agency shall hold a noticed public hearing within 60 days of receiving the deficiency plan.
 Following the hearing, the agency shall either accept or reject the deficiency plan in its entirety, but the agency may not modify the deficiency plan.
 If the agency rejects the plan, it shall notify the city or county of the reasons for that rejection. - (c) The agency, after consultation with the regional agency, the department, and the local air quality management district or air pollution control district, shall exclude from the determination of conformance with the level of service standards, the impacts of any of the following: - (1) Interregional travel. - (2) Construction, rehabilitation, or maintenance of facilities that impact the system. - (3) Freeway ramp metering. - (4) Traffic signal coordination by the state or multi-jurisdictional agencies. - (5) Traffic generated by the provision of low and very low income housing. - (6) Traffic generated by high-density residential development located within one-fourth mile of a rail passenger station. - (7) Traffic generated by any mixed-use development located within one-fourth mile of a fixed rail passenger station, if more than half of the land area, or floor area, of the mixed-use development is used for high-density residential housing, as determined by the agency. - (d) For the purposes of this chapter, the impacts of a trip which originates in one county and which terminates in another county shall be included in the determination of conformance with level of service standards with respect to the originating county only.
 A round trip shall be considered to consist of two individual trips.